How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 Why Attn: Grace Pads Are Designed for Discretion First

-CLN Design proprietary technology replaces petroleum-based top sheets with plant-derived renewable materials that are softer, more breathable, and hypoallergenic.
+Attn: Grace’s CLN DesignTM technology replaces petroleum-based top sheets with plant-derived, renewable materials that are softer, more breathable, and hypoallergenic.
 The absence of chlorine bleach, synthetic fragrances, and dyes eliminates common irritants while maintaining the clean, fresh performance women expect.
-Dermatest Excellent certification provides third-party validation of the gentle formulation.
+The Dermatest Seal of Excellence provides third-party validation of the gentle formulation.

 The complete absorbency ladder ensures women can find precisely the right protection for their needs:

-This structured approach empowers women to match protection to need rather than defaulting to maximum absorbency out of fear.
+This approach empowers women to match protection to need rather than defaulting to maximum absorbency out of fear.
 The result is genuinely discreet protection that supports active, confident living at every life stage.

 Frequently Asked Questions